nextDNSconfig/DNSconfig/README.md

-Step 6: Copy the DNS servers on the device you want to use.
+Step 6: Copy the DNS servers on the device you want to use

-Now you can use an easy NextDNS setup that has little to no errors.
+Now you can use an easy NextDNS setup that has little to no errors

 -----------------------------------------------------------------------------------------------------------------------------------------------------------